How To Crochet A Zigzag Bag

 3. Ch1, slip stitch along approximately 10 stitches (you want the narrow section to be the same width as the handle slot).
 Ch2, 1htr in each stitch along, missing the last (approx) 10sts.
 Turn.

-4. Ch2, 1htr in each stitch of last row.
+4. Ch2, 1htr in each stitch of the last row.
 To widen the work again, ch13, Turn.

 5. 1htr in 3rd ch from hk.
 1htr in each st along to the end.
 Continue by adding 10 more stitches using a chainless foundation half double stitch.
 This is actually lovely to do, I promise.
 I have a video that shows you how, it’s here: The Foundationless Start.
 Skip the first bit of the video (that explains the same technique for a UK dc).
 Turn.